 The Board takes overall responsibility to oversee all major matters of the Group, including the formulation and approval of all policy matters, overall strategic development of the Group, monitoring and controlling the Group's operation and financial performance, internal control and risk management systems.
 The Directors have to make decisions objectively in the interests of the Group.
 The decision making power on day-to-day operation of the Group has been delegated to the management team, which is led by a team of senior management with substantial experience and expertise in the Group's business.

 Board Composition

-As of the date of this annual report, the Board is comprised of four Executive Directors, two Non-executive Directors (the "NEDs") and three Independent Non-executive Directors (the "INEDs"):
+As of the date of this annual report, the Board is comprised of two Executive Directors, one NED and three Independent Nonexecutive Directors (the "INEDs"):